 We are required by law to share certain information with the Department for Education; for more details on how they use personal information please click here

-If you live or attend school in the Thurrock Council area you will find their privacy notice here
+If you live or attend school in Essex County Council area you will find their privacy notice here

 We will do what we can to make sure we hold personal records (on paper and electronically) in a secure way, and we will only make them available to those who have a right to see them.
 Our security measures include:

 Encryption which allows information to be hidden so that it cannot be read without special knowledge (such as a password).
 This is done with a secret code or cypher.
 The hidden information is said to be encrypted.

 Controlling access to systems, networks and buildings allows us to stop people who are not allowed to view your personal information from getting access to it.